 The use of a blood pressure machine is important for keeping tabs on your blood pressure — especially if there is a history of blood pressure issues in your family.
 Blood is the transport system of the body, delivering essentials to each cell and removing waste products.
-If this system is affected through increased or diminished flow, it can cause serious health issues.
+It has serious health implications if this system is affected through increased or diminished flow.

 What Is Blood Pressure, And Why Does It Matter?